Skip to content

 Test your plan

-While your DR planning may seem flawless on paper, you should test it to verify that you’re ready for an actual disaster.
+While your disaster recovery planning may seem flawless on paper, you should test it to verify that you’re ready for an actual disaster.
 Simulate different disaster scenarios to see how they might affect your systems and assess how your recovery effort plays out.
-Pay particular attention to RTO and RPO, and watch for single points of failure that could derail your recovery process.
+Pay particular attention to RTO and RPO, and watch for single points of failure that could derail your recovery objective.

 Update your plan